rigley/getting-and-cleaning-data-project/CodeBook.md

 Note: the following variables are normalized to [-1, 1]

-*tBodyAccMeanX - normalized average acceleration of the body in the X direction *tBodyAccMeanY - normalized average acceleration of the body in the Y direction *tBodyAccMeanZ - normalized average acceleration of the body in the Z direction *tGravityAccMeanX - normalized average acceleration of the gravity in the X direction *tGravityAccMeanY - normlized average acceleration of the gravity in the Y direction *tGravityAccMeanZ - normalized average acceleration of the gravity in the Z direction *tBodyAccJerkMeanX - normalized average acceleration of jerk in the X direction *tBodyAccJerkMeanY - normalized average acceleration of jerk in the Y direction *tBodyAccJerkMeanZ - normalized average acceleration of jerk in the Z direction *tBodyGyroMeanX - normalized average angular velocity of body in X direction as measured by gyroscope *tBodyGyroMeanY - normalized average angular velocity of body in Y direction as measured by gyroscope *tBodyGyroMeanZ - normalized average angular velocity of body in Z direction as measured by gyroscope *tBodyGyroJerkMeanX - normalized average angular velocity of jerk in X direction as measured by gyroscope *tBodyGyroJerkMeanY - normalized average angular velocity of jerk in Y direction as measured by gyroscope *tBodyGyroJerkMeanZ - normalized average angular velocity of jerk in Z direction as measured by gyroscope *tBodyAccMagMean - average magnitude of body acceleration *tGravityAccMagMean - average magnitude of gravity acceleration *tBodyAccJerkMagMean - average magnitude of jerk acceleration *tBodyGyroMagMean - average angular velocity of body magnitude *tBodyGyroJerkMagMean - average angular velocity of jerk magnitude *fBodyAccMeanX - average Fast Fourier Transform (FFT) of tBodyAccMeanX *fBodyAccMeanY - average Fast Fourier Transform (FFT) of tBodyAccMeanY *fBodyAccMeanZ - average Fast Fourier Transform (FFT) of tBodyAccMeanZ *fBodyAccMeanFreqX - average frequency of fBodyAccMeanX *fBodyAccMeanFreqY - average frequency of fBodyAccMeanY *fBodyAccMeanFreqZ - average frequency of fBodyAccMeanZ *fBodyAccJerkMeanX - average Fast Fourier Transform (FFT) of tBodyAccJerkMeanX *fBodyAccJerkMeanY - average Fast Fourier Transform (FFT) of tBodyAccJerkMeanY *fBodyAccJerkMeanZ - average Fast Fourier Transform (FFT) of tBodyAccJerkMeanZ *fBodyAccJerkMeanFreqX - average frequency of fBodyAccJerkMeanX *fBodyAccJerkMeanFreqY - average frequency of fBodyAccJerkMeanY *fBodyAccJerkMeanFreqZ - average frequency of fBodyAccJerkMeanZ *fBodyGyroMeanX - average Fast Fourier Transform (FFT) of tBodyGyroMeanX *fBodyGyroMeanY - average Fast Fourier Transform (FFT) of tBodyGyroMeanY *fBodyGyroMeanZ - average Fast Fourier Transform (FFT) of tBodyGyroMeanZ *fBodyGyroMeanFreqX - average frequency of fBodyGyroMeanX *fBodyGyroMeanFreqY - average frequency of fBodyGyroMeanY *fBodyGyroMeanFreqZ - average frequency of fBodyGyroMeanZ fBodyAccMagMean fBodyAccMagMeanFreq fBodyBodyAccJerkMagMean fBodyBodyAccJerkMagMeanFreq fBodyBodyGyroMagMean fBodyBodyGyroMagMeanFreq fBodyBodyGyroJerkMagMean fBodyBodyGyroJerkMagMeanFreq angletBodyAccMeangravity
+* tBodyAccMeanX - normalized average acceleration of the body in the X direction
+* tBodyAccMeanY - normalized average acceleration of the body in the Y direction
+* tBodyAccMeanZ - normalized average acceleration of the body in the Z direction
+* tGravityAccMeanX - normalized average acceleration of the gravity in the X direction
+* tGravityAccMeanY - normlized average acceleration of the gravity in the Y direction
+* tGravityAccMeanZ - normalized average acceleration of the gravity in the Z direction
+* tBodyAccJerkMeanX - normalized average acceleration of jerk in the X direction
+* tBodyAccJerkMeanY - normalized average acceleration of jerk in the Y direction
+* tBodyAccJerkMeanZ - normalized average acceleration of jerk in the Z direction
+* tBodyGyroMeanX - normalized average angular velocity of body in X direction as measured by gyroscope
+* tBodyGyroMeanY - normalized average angular velocity of body in Y direction as measured by gyroscope
+* tBodyGyroMeanZ - normalized average angular velocity of body in Z direction as measured by gyroscope
+* tBodyGyroJerkMeanX - normalized average angular velocity of jerk in X direction as measured by gyroscope
+* tBodyGyroJerkMeanY - normalized average angular velocity of jerk in Y direction as measured by gyroscope
+* tBodyGyroJerkMeanZ - normalized average angular velocity of jerk in Z direction as measured by gyroscope
+* tBodyAccMagMean - average magnitude of body acceleration
+* tGravityAccMagMean - average magnitude of gravity acceleration
+* tBodyAccJerkMagMean - average magnitude of jerk acceleration
+* tBodyGyroMagMean - average angular velocity of body magnitude
+* tBodyGyroJerkMagMean - average angular velocity of jerk magnitude
+* fBodyAccMeanX - average Fast Fourier Transform (FFT) of tBodyAccMeanX
+* fBodyAccMeanY - average Fast Fourier Transform (FFT) of tBodyAccMeanY
+* fBodyAccMeanZ - average Fast Fourier Transform (FFT) of tBodyAccMeanZ
+* fBodyAccMeanFreqX - average frequency of fBodyAccMeanX
+* fBodyAccMeanFreqY - average frequency of fBodyAccMeanY
+* fBodyAccMeanFreqZ - average frequency of fBodyAccMeanZ
+* fBodyAccJerkMeanX - average Fast Fourier Transform (FFT) of tBodyAccJerkMeanX
+* fBodyAccJerkMeanY - average Fast Fourier Transform (FFT) of tBodyAccJerkMeanY
+* fBodyAccJerkMeanZ - average Fast Fourier Transform (FFT) of tBodyAccJerkMeanZ
+* fBodyAccJerkMeanFreqX - average frequency of fBodyAccJerkMeanX
+* fBodyAccJerkMeanFreqY - average frequency of fBodyAccJerkMeanY
+* fBodyAccJerkMeanFreqZ - average frequency of fBodyAccJerkMeanZ
+* fBodyGyroMeanX - average Fast Fourier Transform (FFT) of tBodyGyroMeanX
+* fBodyGyroMeanY - average Fast Fourier Transform (FFT) of tBodyGyroMeanY
+* fBodyGyroMeanZ - average Fast Fourier Transform (FFT) of tBodyGyroMeanZ
+* fBodyGyroMeanFreqX - average frequency of fBodyGyroMeanX
+* fBodyGyroMeanFreqY - average frequency of fBodyGyroMeanY
+* fBodyGyroMeanFreqZ - average frequency of fBodyGyroMeanZ
+* fBodyAccMagMean - average Fast Fourier Transform (FFT) of tBodyAccMagMean
+* fBodyAccMagMeanFreq - average frequency of fBodyAccMagMean
+* fBodyBodyAccJerkMagMean - average Fast Fourier Transform (FFT) of tBodyAccJerkMagMean
+* fBodyBodyAccJerkMagMeanFreq - average frequency of fBodyAccJerkMagMean
+* fBodyBodyGyroMagMean -  average Fast Fourier Transform (FFT) of tBodyBodyGyroMag
+* fBodyBodyGyroMagMeanFreq - average frequency of fBodyBodyGyroMagMean fBodyBodyGyroJerkMagMean fBodyBodyGyroJerkMagMeanFreq angletBodyAccMeangravity